 In 2019, Healthy Richmond published the Quality of Life (QOL) Plan, which was developed with robust community engagement under the direction of the North Richmond Leadership Team, a group of North Richmond residents dedicated to organizing and voicing the aspirations and concerns of the North Richmond community.
-The QOL Plan informed the creation of guiding principles, policies, and actions in this community profile; references to specific QOL Plan priorities are noted in parentheses at the end of relevant policies and actions.
+The QOL Plan informed the creation of guiding principles, policies, and actions in this community profile.